Q. Is there any charge for attendance?

 Q. What if I do not identify as a Buddhist?
 Can I still come?

 A. The Buddha’s teaching is radically pragmatic, centered around a core commitment to non-harming.
 In both theory and practice, Buddhist principles are universal and share a common thread with most spiritual and humanist traditions.
 The Buddha encouraged people, through mindful awareness, ethical practices, and community support, to work towards alleviating the suffering of all beings, including oneself.
-At Against the Stream, we are simply interested in putting these principles into action.
-You could practice with us your entire life and never consider yourself “Buddhist”.
+At Wild Heart Meditation Center, we are simply interested in putting these principles into action.
+There is no need to consider yourself “Buddhist” to practice here.

 Q. What should I expect from a weekly class?

-A. WHMC has a wide-variety of classes and programs.
+A. Wild Heart Meditation Center has a wide-variety of classes and programs.
 Typically, our weekly classes include some type of guided meditation, educational topic, and discussion.
-When you arrive, you can simply find a seat and participate in the class to your personal liking.
-The majority of our programming is appropriate for both brand-new and experienced people.
-Feel free to attend anything that peaks your interest (unless the group explicitly states that it has a “requirement for attendance”).
+When you arrive, you can simply find a seat and participate in the class in a way that feels comfortable to you.
+The majority of our programming is appropriate for both completely new and experienced practitioners.
+Feel free to attend any offerings that peak your interest (unless the group explicitly states that it has a “requirement for attendance”).
 You make also take a look at our guidelines as a reference for basic etiquette in our groups.

 Q. What can I expect when I attend a “Half-Day Retreat” or “Day Retreat”?

-A. “Half-Day” or “Day Retreats” are offered regularly at WHMC so that folks can dedicate some time to practicing meditation.
-A trained facilitator will offer instructions and offer a wide variety of different meditation exercises.
-The instructions will most often be tailored to both new and experienced people (unless specifically stated otherwise on the flyer or program description).
+A. “Half-Day” or “Day Retreats” are offered regularly at Wild Heart Meditation Center so that attendees can dedicate extended time to practicing meditation.
+A trained facilitator will offer instructions in a variety of meditation exercises.
+The instructions will most often be appropriate for both new and experienced meditators, though some events have prerequisites which are clearly posted.
 People usually find “Half-Day” or “Day Retreats” to be a great way to dive deeper into the meditative practices offered by the Buddha.

 Q. What can I expect from a Study Series or Workshop?

-A. From time to time, WHMC will offer “Study Series” or “Workshop” programs.
+A. From time to time, Wild Heart Meditation Center will offer “Study Series” or “Workshop” programs.
 These are usually educational and facilitated by an experienced professional in the particular field being emphasized.
 You can expect educational lectures, experiential activities, and group discussion at these events.